 - Toe cramping

-- Sharp, shooting, or burning pains in the ball of your foot (and sometimes toes)
+- Sharp, shooting, or burning pain in the ball of the foot and sometimes toes

 - Pain that increases when wearing shoes or pressing on the area